In the UK we have safeguarding laws.

 It can be even more difficult to know what chemicals are in illegal highs than with other drugs.

-New Directions is the main drug and alcohol service in Bradford.
+New Vision is the main drug and alcohol service in Bradford.